c4pub/deodel/README.md

 # deodel

-## Summary
+## Predictive Algorithm for Very Mixed Data

-Predictive algorithm with a unique combination of features:
+A predictive algorithm with a unique combination of features:

-- performs classification intermixed with regression
-- supports both types of attributes/features: nominal or continuous
-- admits mixed types, categorical and numerical, in the same attribute column
 - supports multi-class target classification
+- supports nominal and continuous attributes
 - admits missing values in the training and query/test data
+- admits mixed types, categorical and numerical, in the same attribute column
+- performs classification intermixed with regression
 - good accuracy

-## Predictive Algorithm for Very Mixed Data

 Deodel started as a python implementation of the "Deodata Delanga" classifier [1].
 It has been extended to operate predictions on very heterogenous data.
 It supports attributes/features that are continuous, categorical, or a mix of both.
 Furthermore, this applies also to the target values.
 This means it can do classification, regression, or a mix of both within the context of the same training data.
 In regression mode, the algorithm implements the technique described in [2].